Harry A. Koch

 Describe an ethical situation in business you have faced that was relatively easy to handle.

-Earlier that day Scott the businesstheyhad to let an employee go.
+Earlier that day they had to let an employee go.
 While it’s never truly easy letting someone go, Scott said it was an easy decision because this employee was not acting in accordance with Harry A. Koch Co. values.
-Scott believes inthat everyone makingmakes mistakes,andgetting counsel,but he does not believe in dishonesty and one not owning up to their mistakes.
-This[MT1] employee was found deleting emails and falsifying documents to cover up mistakes which were made.
-To Scott this was an easy decision although not so easynot a difficult decision.
-She intentionally overstepped the ethical boundaries of what is acceptable at Harry A. Koch.
+Scott believes that everyone makes mistakes, but he does not believe in dishonesty and one not owning up to their mistakes.
+To Scott this was not a difficult decision because the employee intentionally overstepped the ethical boundaries of what is acceptable at Harry A. Koch.

 Describe an ethical situation in business you have faced that was hard to handle.

-It was a very hard decision to let the “most liked individual” in the company go.
-She was not meeting performance goals and that was overlooked for years because she was so well liked.
+It was a hard decision to let the “most liked individual” in the company go.
+This employee was not meeting performance goals and that was overlooked for years because she was so well liked.
 Management looked the other way and “kicked the can” down the road for another day.
-While it was a hard decision to let her go, it was necessary.
-A woman who worked for the company for 20 years was well liked but often didn’t meet performance goals.
-They let human nature play a role in their decision for a long time, but ultimately they had to make the right decision for the business and that was to let her go.
+While it was a hard decision, it was necessary because the business is responsible for holding employee’s accountable.
+It isn’t ethical to allow someone to stay if others are meeting the goals.
+Ultimately they had to make the right decision for the team and that was to let her go.

 How does it feel talking with us about ethical quandaries you faced?
 Or talking about them in the firm?
 That is, is ethics talked about or just assumed?